mdn/content/files/en-us/web/api/offlineaudiocontext/resume/index.md

 The promise is rejected when an exception is encountered.

 - `InvalidStateError` {{domxref("DOMException")}}
-  - : Thrown if the context is not currently suspended or the rendering has not started.
+  - : Returned if the context is not currently suspended or the rendering has not started.

 ## Specifications